CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-3.md

 1. Navigate back to **CMD** and stop the terminal by typing **ctrl + C**.

-### Task 2: Integrate Azure Cognitive Search with your Application
+### Task 2: Create AI Search Indexers with Documents.

 1. In the **Azure Portal**, search and select **Storage accounts**.